-Newsletters are effective at every stage of the Onboarding process.
-They raise awareness when they’re shared; they increase desire by demonstrating the benefits of our service.
-They provide a clear path to integration, and keep our existing clients engaged.
+Newsletters are effective at every stage of the onboarding process.
+They raise awareness when they’re shared, and they increase desire by demonstrating the benefits of our service.
+They provide a clear path to integration and keep our existing clients engaged.

 Newsletters follow a “good-better-best” delivery continuum:

 Good: You send out a newsletter once every month with a good story.

 Better: You send out one newsletter each month with a good story and an offer